code42/code42cli/docs/userguides/deactivatedevices.md

 the device is on legal hold.

-### Generating the list and deactivating in a single command
+### Generate the list and deactivate in a single command

 You can also pipe the output of `code42 devices list` directly to `code42 devices bulk deactivate`.
 When using a pipe, make sure to